ABC Blog

 The answer is yes.
 Rats will eat anything if they get hungry, including mice.
 It’s known as muricide.

-You’re not really thinking about using rats to deal with a mice infestation though, are you?
+You’re not considering using rats to deal with a mice infestation, though, are you?
 Because you can see what kind of problem you’d be left with, right?
 A rat problem!

 What eats mice in a house